IEEE-Ahmedabad-University-SB-Official/Website/README.md

 * Font Awesome for icons
 * Bootstrap for UI components

-## Getting Started
+## Collaboration

-**To get started with the website, follow these steps:**
+**To start collaboration:**

+1. Fork the repository.
-1. Clone the repository using `git clone https://github.com/Vishv0407/ieee-vishv.git`
+2. Clone the repository into your local system.
-2. Open the project in your preferred code editor or IDE
+3. Open the project in your preferred code editor or IDE
-3. Run `npm install` to install the required dependencies
+4. Run `npm install` to install the required dependencies
-4. Run `npm start` to start the development server
+5. Run `npm start` to start the development server
-5. Open `http://localhost:3000` in your web browser to view the website
+6. Open `http://localhost:3000` in your web browser to view the website

+> **NOTE**
+> Before making a PR for a new major change or feature, it is preffered that first an issue is submitted for the same and discuss about it.

 ## License